-Let’s have a closer look at each type of Landing page type.
+Let’s have a closer look at the landing page examples for each type.

-Microsites are independent pages promoting a single campaign, promotion or event.
-The key difference between Microsites and other landing pages is that it does not usually contribute to sales.
+Microsites are independent pages promoting a single campaign, promotion, or event.
+The key difference between Microsites and other landing pages is that they don’t usually contribute to sales.

-They are used to inform customers about a new product or offer or work to support a bigger marketing campaign.
-It has a separate entity from the company website.
+They are used to inform customers about a new product, offer, or work to support a bigger marketing campaign.
+They have a separate entity from the company’s website.

 HBO’s Game of Thrones landing page is a good example of a microsite.
-The page is created by HBO to promote the show and it does not typically offer any sales.
-It is used by companies like HBO to promote any new series or new seasons.
+The page is created by HBO to promote the show and it does not offer any sales.
+Such optimization method is used widely by other companies to promote specific content.

-The main purpose of the lead generation page is to convert cold traffic into leads and collect consumer data.
-It can be done by offering a free trial, free content, email newsletter or whitepaper, etc.
+The main purpose of the lead generation page is to use content to convert the cold traffic into leads and collect consumer data.
+It can be done by offering a free trial, free content, email newsletter, whitepaper, etc.

-The purpose of this landing page is to make visitors provide their contact information.
+The goal of this landing page type is to encourage visitors to provide their contact information.
 The information can then be used to track the visitors and to contact them for sale.

-This type of landing page encourages users to click to a different section of the company website to ensure purchase along the way.
+This type of landing page encourages users to click on a different section of the company website to ensure purchase along the way.

-A viral landing page helps promote a product with word of mouth marketing through social networks.
-The purpose of this page is not just to get visitors to sign up but also to share it with friends and family.
+A viral landing page helps promote a product with word-of-mouth marketing through social networks.
+The purpose of this page is not only to get visitors to sign up but also to share it with friends and family through social media.

-Below is a chart that describes how viral landing page works:
+Below is a chart that describes how a viral landing page works:

 How can marketers use viral landing pages?

-In the example below, we can see how the page is used to create viral buzz around a product in order to create brand awareness.
+In the example below, we can see how the page is used to create viral buzz around a product in order to raise brand awareness.